Hking107/NoThrowam-Frontend/README.md

 - `src/components/WasteScannerModal.tsx`: The AI scanning module with Drag & Drop handling and a 3-step API flow (Create post -> AI Analysis -> UI Update).
 - `src/pages/SellerDashboard.tsx`: The main dashboard containing the math for the dynamic SVG graph and stats aggregation.
-- `src/components/MyListings.tsx`: A reusable component used to display Waste owner sales to recyclers
+- `src/components/MyListings.tsx`: A reusable component used to display Waste owner sales to recyclers.
+- `src/components/ProductModal.tsx`: Displays the actual price/ mass of a category of waste.

 ---